151henry151/listen/README.md

 ---

 **Note**: This app is designed for personal use and legitimate recording purposes.
 Users are responsible for complying with local laws regarding audio recording and privacy.
-Always respect others' privacy and obtain consent when recording in shared spaces.
+Always respect others' privacy and obtain consent when required.